Work About Resume Contact

 Saksham

-Designing inclusive education for every learner — an accessible learning platform for neurodivergent students in India.
-Published on Cal Poly's Digital Commons and featured in TAGA Journal.
+Designing inclusive education for every learner: an accessible learning platform for neurodivergent students in India.
+Published on Cal Poly's Digital Commons and featured in Cal Poly's TAGA 2026 Journal.

 My Role